 Brokers With Cheapest Fees for Option Trading

-If you’ve been paying commissions and per-contract fees for your option trades, you need to update to the 21st century.
-Most brokerage firms no longer charge a base commission on option trades, and some have even eliminated per-contract fees.
+If you’ve been paying commissions and per-contract fees for your option trades, it may be time for an update.
+Most brokerage firms no longer charge a base commission on option trades, and some have even removed per-contract fees.
 Keep reading for more details.

 Old School versus New School

-The traditional way of charging for option trades is to assess a base charge on every option order, regardless of how many contracts are in the trade.
-It could be $20 or $5 or anything under the sun.
-Typically, it is the broker’s commission on stock trades, but it doesn’t have to be.
+The traditional way of charging for option trades is to apply a base charge to every option order, no matter how many contracts are in the trade.
+It could be $20 or $5 or anything in between.
+Typically, it matches the broker’s commission on stock trades, but it doesn’t have to.

-On top of this base charge, the broker will also assess a fee on every contract in the trade.
+On top of this base charge, the broker will also add a fee for every contract in the trade.
 This is the per-contract charge.
-Again, it can be anything, but typically it’s a dollar or less.
+Again, it can be anything, but it’s usually a dollar or less.

-The new way of charging is to have no base charge (stock trades no longer have a base charge at most broker-dealers) and simply charge a per-contract fee.
-But some brokerage houses have even eliminated per-contract fees, which means derivative trades have no commissions at all.
+The newer pricing model is to have no base charge (stock trades no longer have a base charge at most broker-dealers) and simply charge a per-contract fee.
+But some brokerage firms have even removed per-contract fees, which means some derivative trades can be made without commissions.
 One such firm is Robinhood.
 Let’s check it out.

 Robinhood (The Cheapest Options Broker)